The Police Dashcam Video Of Philando Castile's Fatal Shooting Has Been Released

 Yanez's attorney, Earl Gray, told the jury of five women and seven men during the trial that his client "did what he had to do."

-Castile looked like a man who robbed a convenience store four days prior, and Castile ignored the officer's orders and reached for his gun because he was high on marijuana, Gray said.
+Castile resembled a man who had robbed a convenience store four days prior to the shooting, and Castile ignored the officer's orders and reached for his gun because he was high on marijuana, Gray said.

-During the trial, prosecutor Jeff Paulsen said that Yanez never saw Castile's gun and asked the jury to think about what would have happened if the officer had stepped back to better assess the situation when Castile said he was carrying a gun.
+During the trial, prosecutor Jeff Paulsen said that Yanez never saw Castile's gun, and asked the jury to think about what would have happened if the officer had stepped back to better assess the situation when Castile said he was carrying a gun.

 Mary Ann Georgantopoulos is a reporter for BuzzFeed News and is based in New York.